twitter/cloudhopper-commons/README.md

 ch-commons-charset
 ------------------

-Utility classes for converting between charsets (mostly "mobile" in nature) such as Unicode to GSM and vice versa.
+Utility Java classes for converting between charsets (mostly "mobile" in nature) such as Unicode to GSM and vice versa.
 This library attempts to contain the fastest and most efficient methods for converting charsets to/from byte arrays.
 There are also some useful charset specific static methods (e.g. GSMCharset.canRepresent()).